ratmarrow/GoldGdt-Legacy/README.md

 1. Open your Godot project.
 2. Copy the "addons" folder from this repository into the project folder for your Godot project.
 3. Enable "GoldGdt Character Controller" in your project's addon page.
+4. Reload your project.
-4. Drop the "Player" scene found in the add-on into whatever scenes you need it in.
+5. Drop the "Player" scene found in the add-on into whatever scenes you need it in.

 ## Setup